kishikawakatsumi/JavaScriptBridge/README.md

 You can define custom class in JavaScript.
 It is needs to interact system provided framework.

-`JSB.defineClass(declaration, instanceMembers)` function defines Objective-C class in JavaScript.
+`JSB.defineClass(declaration, instanceMembers, staticMembers)` function defines Objective-C class in JavaScript.
 Pass the class declaration string to first argument.

 Second argument is instance method definitions as hash.